Preparation: Open your RStudio project and download

 ## `stat_bin()` using `bins = 30`.
 Pick better value with `binwidth`.

-Apply a log10 transformation to species richness and area, make
+Apply a log10 transformation to species richness and area, make new columns of the transformed variables

 ## `stat_bin()` using `bins = 30`.
 Pick better value with `binwidth`.